schveiguy/raylib-d/generating.md

 Note: we're skipping a couple symbols because we define them manually in `raylib_types`.
 We also skip memory functions because they only have effect when compiling Raylib in C.

 After you regenerate them, they won't be ready to use yet.
+Before editing, rename the `config.d` file to `raylib_config.d`. "config" is just too common a name to put as a top-level module (Note, next version of raylib-d I will rearrange these modules into a package).

-We need to add module declarations and imports at the top of each module:
+Then we need to add module declarations and imports at the top of each module:

+### raylib.d
 ```d
 module raylib;